Katelyn Roberts

 Steph Clovechok

-As the CEO of Tourism Saskatoon, Steph's work focuses on creating social and economic wellbeing for residents of Saskatoon adn then, on elevating Saskatoon as a globally recognized destination.
+As the CEO of Tourism Saskatoon, Steph’s work focuses on creating social and economic wellbeing for residents of Saskatoon and then, on elevating Saskatoon as a globally recognized destination.
 She is proud to live in Saskatoon where the depth of Indigenous culture can be felt in day to day living, one of the key factors that encouraged her move to the city.
 She will work in collaboration with the province and the city of Saskatoon to not only elevate the destination as a whole but, to support the growth of the Indigenous tourism industry so that Saskatoon will be known as Canada’s centre for authentic Indigenous experiences; a place where all people, of all backgrounds work in collaboration to build an inclusive and unified community of understanding and respect.

 Nilesh Kavia